-02/03/2022 China (International Christian Concern) – A Chinese Christian who held up sign at a subway station calling for prayers for the June Fourth Incident (commonly known as the Tiananmen Square Massacre) last June was arrested and soon to be tried.
+02/03/2022 China (International Christian Concern) – A Chinese Christian who held up a sign at a subway station calling for prayers for the June Fourth Incident (commonly known as the Tiananmen Square Massacre) last June was arrested and soon to be tried.

 China Aid reports that the Chinese government scheduled a secret trial against brother Gao Heng on February 11.
 The Christian man from Guangzhou Bible Reformed Church was charged with “picking quarrels and provoking trouble.”

 Gao wants to live out his faith according to Micah: “to act justly and to love mercy and to walk humbly with your God.”
-He is seeking justice in social and public affairs by helping petitioners speak up and guard their rights.
+He seeks justice in social and public affairs by helping petitioners speak up and guard their rights.
 As a result, police have summoned him in the past.
 He also seizes any opportunity to share the gospel with police officers and state security officials.

-For interviews, please contact: firstname.lastname@example.org.
+For interviews, please contact firstname.lastname@example.org.